cznethub/data-best-practices/data_publication_guidance.md

 1. **Use the Best Practices and Templates Described in this Repository**: Please follow the specific best practices, data formats, and templates described in this repository.
 2. **Start assembling your data now**: We recommend that you begin thinking about which products (e.g., data, images, samples, code) you will generate.
 Assemble and document them as early as possible after generating them (it will save you time later), and register them within one of the above repositories.
 You need not wait until your data are ready for formal publication.
 HydroShare, EarthChem, and Zenodo all offer the ability to upload private content, allowing you to capture and store your data safely while your research and publication process is ongoing.
 Then share and publish when you are ready.
 Register your samples online in SESAR.
+3. **Create a descriptive title for your data product**: Put some thought into the title of your dataset.
+See the guidance in the section below about how to construct a descriptive title for your dataset.
-3. **Tag your data with appropriate metadata**: Use the repository’s submission form and templates to enter descriptive metadata for your products.
+4. **Tag your data with appropriate metadata**: Use the repository’s submission form and templates to enter descriptive metadata for your products.
 Metadata should include information needed to discover and cite your products, but also additional information required to interpret your content (e.g., procedures used to collect or analyze samples or observations).
-4. **Use common, open, and accepted data formats**: We know that the data you are creating are diverse and that there is not always specific guidance for how to organize your data and which file formats to use.
+5. **Use common, open, and accepted data formats**: We know that the data you are creating are diverse and that there is not always specific guidance for how to organize your data and which file formats to use.
 We have provided some links to general data management resources in the section at the end of this document.
 If you have questions about what to do, please contact us.
-5. **Include a “readme” file**: A readme file can include detailed information about the structure or content of your data or research product.
+6. **Include a “readme” file**: A readme file can include detailed information about the structure or content of your data or research product.
 It can also be used to describe how to perform specific analyses to make your research results more reproducible.
 If you upload a “readme.txt” or “readme.md” file to your resource in HydroShare, it will be displayed on the landing page for your resource.

 We have included links to additional documentation that may assist you in preparing your datasets and research products for sharing and publication.
 We are always happy to discuss specific questions you may have.